Utopian Financial Infrastructure

 • Unions and United World

+In the context of international topics, when we use the word "international", we are adopting a third-party perspective about interactions between two societies.
 When we use the word "foreign", we are one of the parties in an international interaction, and we are speaking of the other party as "foreign".
-In such a discussion, the word "foreign" occurs with a neutral meaning; there is nothing good or bad implied by the word "foreign".
+In such a discussion, the word "foreign" holds a neutral meaning; there is nothing good or bad implied by the word "foreign".

 We will use the word "dollar" to indicate the unit of currency within a society.
 Across society boundaries, these local dollars would be different and can have different names.
 When we need to distinguish between them, we will refer to them as society-A dollars, society-B dollars, and so on.

-It takes a lot of effort and time to write about it.
-Waiting for the entire book to be completely finished before publishing is not as important as conveying the ideas that have been written up.
+The Utopian Financial Infrastructure is a vast subject.
+Writing about it requires significant effort and time.
+Waiting for the entire book to be completely finished before publishing is not as important as conveying the ideas that have been written.
+Therefore, this book will be released in multiple versions.